dsmsuite/dsmsuite.github.io/user_guide.md

 	* Change the zoom level
 	* Highlight cyclic dependencies on or off
 * Reporting
-	* Report all cyclic dependencies
+	* Report meta data
-	* Report all dependency between two elements by selecting a cell and right clicking it
+	* Report relations, consumers and providers of selected matrix cell
+	* Report provided and required interfaces of selected element